 - Michel Sardou – Les lacs du Connemara (1981)

 Number one song to sing with your friends when you are wasting.
 I am pretty sure that the Irish people did not know that the drunk French are singing about the lakes of Connemara.
-I can add the song “Être une femme” which is pretty famous too.
+I can add the song “Être une femme” which is a pretty famous French song too.